reasonmethis/docdocgo-core/README.md

 ## Using DocDocGo

+Now let's go over my features and commands.
 The general pattern for queries is to enter one of the prefixes below followed by your message.
-Different prefixes activate different capabilities of DocDocGo.
-A prefix is optional - if you just enter a message the `/docs` prefix is used.
+Different prefixes activate my different capabilities.
+A prefix is optional - messages with no prefix by default get treated as regular chat using the current collection as a knowledge base.

 Here's what each prefix does.
 Most important ones:

+- `/kb <your query>`: chat using the current collection as a knowledge base
 - `/research <your query>`: do "classic" research - ingest websites into a collection, write a report
 - `/research heatseek <your query>`: do "heatseek" research - find websites that contain the answer
-- `/docs <your query>`: chat about your currently selected doc collection (or a general topic)
 - `/ingest`: upload your documents and ingest them into a collection
 - `/ingest https://some.url.com`: retrieve a URL and ingest into a collection
 - `/summarize https://some.url.com`: retrieve a URL, summarize and ingest into a collection